revathikrishapk/revive-ai/README.md

     G --> H["COMPLETED"]
 ```

 For stopped or escalated events, execution is skipped but the decision remains auditable.
-This lets operators answer:
+This lets operators answer *why* a payment was retried, not just *whether* it recovered.
-Why was this payment retried?

-not just:
-Did this payment recover?

 ## Architecture

 ```mermaid
 flowchart TD
     A["FAILED PAYMENT"] --> B["Event Validation<br/>Pydantic"]